 The Cairngorm National Park is the UK’s largest, and lies to the east of the Great Glen in the Scottish Highlands south of Inverness.
-This Cairngorm photography workshop will focus on a range of features that exist within it’s boundaries.
-The main feature is the massive mountain plateau that dominates the park with deep glacier carved valleys and high peaks.
-Most of the UK’s highest mountains exist in the park that encounter almost tundra like conditions on the high plateau in the winter months.
+This Cairngorm photography workshop will focus on the western Cairngorm and its natural features.
+It includes a Red Squirral session in its natural habitat and the slower slopes around the mountain plateau that dominates the park.
+Deep glacier carved valleys, jagged peaks waterfalls and pine glad hills all coming to make this a rich photographic experience.
+Most of the UK’s highest mountains exist in the park and they are under almost tundra like conditions on the high plateau in the winter months.

-Pine forest clad hills and straths with pockets of iconic Scots Pine litter the landscape as do glacial lochs.
-There is an abundance of wildlife too with Red Squiral, Red Deer and the more illusive Pine Martin, Osprey and even Wild Cats are known to wander the frequent the Park.
+Pine tree forests cover many of the hills and straths with pockets of iconic Scots Pine adjacent to beautiful glacial lochs.
+Wildlife can be illusive with Red Squirral, Red Deer, Pine Martin, Osprey and even Wild Cats known to call the Park home.

 You can read more about the park through this link Cairngorm National Park

 This is a Wild Light workshop which means we will be staying as close to our main locations as possible whilst off the beaten track with as minimal contact with other people as possible.

 Start time pick up Inverness – 09:30 – 26th January